akshaivijayan/Cryptotrends_sentiment_model/readme.md

 npm install

 ## Usage

 1) Create a database in postgresql(pgadmin) with following credentials DATABASE_URL = "postgresql://postgres:teranaam@localhost/fastapi"

 2) Run the backend:
 npm run start-backend
+go to : http://localhost:8000 #to scrape the data to table

 3) Run the frontend:
 npm run start-frontend
+go to : http://localhost:8000 #to view the dashboard